sujaanr/mathematical-programming/README.md

-# Linear-Regression
+# linear-regression
-Linear Regression in MATLAB.
+linear regression in matlab.